Verdant-Technological-Corporation/CLM-2/readme.md

 A Corpus of data with a generation system of an Order 4 N-Gram Markov.

 ## Default Training Data
-You can download the training data from [here](https://drive.google.com/file/d/1FmFF7LGnYB0EuPoQ79Fq_TycsLaUHV_m/view?usp=sharing)
+You can download the training data from [here](https://drive.google.com/file/d/1FmFF7LGnYB0EuPoQ79Fq_TycsLaUHV_m/view?usp=sharing).
+Released under CC BY SA.

+### Credits
+- Project Gutenburg
+- Wikipedia

 ## Requirements
 Intel-I5-10400 CPU, and 16 Gb RAM preferred, has not been tested on other systems.